 Make Life An Adventure

 Oh yeah, I totally have my down days.
-The fatigue, the achy bones, and the side effects - they get to me.
+The chronic fatigue, chemo brain, achy bones, all the side effects - they get to me.

 And my 2 prescriptions still apply.